experimentzone-team/ExperimentZoneSite/collections/_posts/2021-03-25-CRO-ecommerce-business.md

 ## Step 3: Invest in CRO Today

 It's important to note that investing in CRO is accessible to businesses, small and large.
 It's an affordable service that will help increase your rate of investment.
-If you own a small eCommerce business, this is a great option and is most likely within your budget.
+If you own a small ecommerce business, this is a great option and is most likely within your budget.
 It's not a secret that CRO can result in the highest rate of investment for businesses, especially when compared to alternatives like SEO, social media, and traffic generation.

 Consider [filling out the Conversion Report Card](https://experimentzone.com/giveaways/actionable_conversion_insights/){:targer="\_black"} to start your CRO journey.
 This report card will give you three actionable and personalized insights to improve your website's conversion rate.